arpitalab/arpitalab.github.io/_posts/2022-11-03-Qin_paper_in_CMNS_news.md

 tags: [News feature]
 ---

-The eLife paper on modeling actin ring formation in T cells in collaboration with the Papoian lab and published in eLife is featured on [CMNS news] (https://cmns.umd.edu/news-events/features/5000).
+The eLife paper on modeling actin ring formation in T cells in collaboration with the Papoian lab and published in eLife is featured on [CMNS news](https://cmns.umd.edu/news-events/features/5000).